j-varun/enas/README.md

 # Efficient Neural Architecture Search via Parameter Sharing

+The original repository for efficient neural architecture search is at [https://github.com/melodyguan/enas](https://github.com/melodyguan/enas).
+This is a modified version.

 Includes code for CIFAR-10 image classification and Penn Tree Bank language modeling tasks.